rajitb0/GOOG_prediction/README.md

 # Recurrent Interpolants for Time Series Forecasting

+## How To Run?

+Download notebook from here directly (No cloning required) or copy code.
+Then upload notebook/code onto a Jupyter Notebook environment (Google Colab, Vscode, etc.) and run all cells in order.
+No scripts or external data required since everything is extracted in notebook.

 ## Overview
 (Disclaimer: Google Gemini 3 was used as coding assistance for the Recurrent Interpolation and LSTM aspect of this project)